 Ragtime An American musical genre, enjoying its peak popularity around the years 1900–1918.
 Ragtime is a dance form written in 2/4 or 4/4 time, and utilizing a walking bass, that is, the bass note played legato on the 1-3 beats with a staccato chord played on the 2-4 beats.
 Much Ragtime is written in Sonata form, with four distinct themes and a modified first theme appearing in the work.
 Ragtime music is syncopated, with the melodic notes landing largely on the off-beats.

 Rap A form of rhyming lyrics spoken rhythmically over musical instruments that typically uses a musical backdrop of sampling, scratching and mixing by disk jockeys (DJs).
 Rapping is one of the elements of hip hop music and was originally called emceeing.
-See Hip Hop Hooray.
+See Free Samples and Hip Hop Hooray.

 Rock (Rock & Roll) Also called rock ‘n’ roll, is a form of popular music, usually featuring vocals (often with vocal harmony), a strong back beat, electric guitars, and a catchy melody backed by three or four chords.
-See Ear Candy 2.0, Guitar Picks, Nobody’s Happy Hour, Off The Beatle Path, The Singer And The Song, and Texas Music Office’s Texas Music Mixtape.
+See Ear Candy 2.0, Guitar Picks, Off The Beatle Path and The Singer And The Song.

 Rockabilly Rockabilly is the earliest form of rock and roll as a distinct style of music.
 It is a fusion of blues, hillbilly boogie, bluegrass music and country music, and its origins lie in the American South.

 Rocksteady Rocksteady is ska and reggae’s often overlooked middle sibling, and the first step in the evolution of reggae.
 It frequently features slower tempos than ska, as well as more vocal harmonies and heavier bass guitar.
 See Jamaican Gold.